 Dry cutting has become very popular over the last few years, particularly in the curly hair community.
 But is it better than the wet cutting technique we’ve come to know and love?
 Pepper Pastor, Kérastase brand ambassador and stylist, is breaking down everything you need to know about wet cutting vs. dry cutting.

 What is a wet cut?

 A wet haircut is exactly what it sounds like: When your stylist cuts your hair while it is wet.
-This is the most common method of hair cutting, so chances are good you’ve had a few wet haircuts if you maintain a regular salon trim schedule.
+This is the most common methods of hair cutting so chances are good you’ve had a few wet haircuts if you maintain a regular salon trim schedule.